Tour Length

 Anthony Ham

 Anthony writes the Lonely Planet guide to Botswana and has written travel and feature articles about the country for various media worldwide.
-It’s quite possibly his favorite country on the planet and there are no corners of the country he hasn’t been to.
+It’s quite possibly his favorite country on the planet and there are no corners of the country he hasn’t been to.› More about Anthony

 8 Questions About Okavango Delta Luxury Safaris

-Why should I choose the Okavango Delta for a luxury safari?
+Why should I choose the Okavango Delta for a luxury trip?

-“The delta’s lodges and tented camps have set the African standard when it comes to luxury accommodation.
-With designer style, supreme levels of comfort and very low visitor numbers, most places in the delta are as close as you’ll get to your own private African paradise.
+“The delta’s lodges and tented camps have set the African standard when it comes to luxury accommodations.
+With designer style, supreme levels of comfort and very low visitor numbers, most places in the Delta are as close as you’ll get to your own private African paradise.
 Plus, an Okavango luxury safari could just be the most wonderful wildlife experience it’s possible to have.
 The wildlife here is astonishing.
-By one estimate more than 200,000 large mammals roam the delta, with over 450 bird species here as well.
-There’s very little you can’t see in the delta, although rhinos are rare.”
+By one estimate more than 200,000 large mammals roam the Delta, with over 400 bird species here as well.
+There’s very little you can’t see in the Delta, although rhinos are rare.”

 1What is included in an Okavango luxury safari?

 “Numerous packages are available for Okavango luxury safaris, but most operate on an all-inclusive basis.
-All meals, accommodation and most activities, including game drives, wildlife walks, village visits and mokoro (wooden dugout canoe) expeditions, will be included in the quoted price.
+All meals, accommodations and most activities, including game drives, wildlife walks, village visits and mokoro (dugout canoe) expeditions, will be included in the quoted price.
 But you should always ask any prospective safari operators to check what’s included and what isn’t.
 On standard game drives, you will share your guide and safari vehicle with other travelers.
 You’ll need to pay extra if you want them all to yourself.
 Tips (gratuities) to camp, lodge or safari staff, most spa treatments and massages, and other activities such as scenic flights will usually cost extra.
-Most accommodation in Okavango is accessible only via a small plane and these transfers usually cost extra.
-Again, always ask before booking. ”
+Most accommodations in Okavango are accessible only via a small plane and these transfers usually cost extra.
+Again, always ask before booking.”

 2How long do I need for an Okavango luxury safari?

-3What is the difference between a drive-in or fly-in Okavango luxury safari?
+3What is the difference between a drive-in or fly-in Okavango safari?

 4What is the difference between a game reserve and a private concession?